 Our commitment to healthy and safe worksites helped us earn the International WELL Building Institute's WELL Health-Safety rating ♂ for 64 portfolio assets in late 2022.
 Valid for one year, the rating is centered on operational policies such as cleaning and sanitization, emergency preparedness, health service resources, air and water quality management, and stakeholder engagement.
-We are pursuing additional certifications in 2023.

-FACILITIES RECEIVED THE WELL HEATH & SAFETY RATING FOR 2022.
+FACILITIES RECEIVED THE WELL HEATH & SAFETY RATING FOR 2023.